Core Theme 4: Adaption to Climate Change

 Urban agriculture and adaption to climate change

-Urban farms have enormous potential to increase (urban) food security, because more than half of the world’s population lives in cities, and these farms are seen as more climate-resistant than traditional farms.
+Urban farms have enormous potential to increase (urban) food security, because more than half of the world’s population lives in cities, and these farms are seen as more climate-resilient than traditional farms.
 FACCE-JPI is therefore looking for opportunities to integrate urban agriculture into current projects, and is setting up new actions.

 The low-intensity community-based gardens (or other open urban farms), usually serve multiple purposes, such as job creation, nature protection, care and community building.
-Because most open urban farms are biodiverse and don’t use agrochemicals, these farms are also seen as less risky than traditional agriculture.
+Because most open urban farms are biodiverse and don’t make use of agrochemicals, these farms are also seen as less risky than traditional agriculture.
 The fact that urban farming shortens transport distances mitigates climate risks as well as greenhouse gases emissions.